This manual (created July 2019) has been created as a resource for general practices to aid in the delivery of effective smoking cessation services.

 The 2017/18: New Zealand Health Survey shows the prevalence of current smokers in New Zealand is 13 per cent (estimated at 512,000 adults), with rates still highest in Māori and Pacific Island populations.
 Approximately 5,000 people die in New Zealand each year from smoking or exposure to second hand smoke.
 On average, long-term smokers die 10 to 15 years earlier because of smoking.

-The provision of smoking brief advice is a core health target in Pinnacle's quality plan and practices should be aiming to reach these targets each quarter.
 It is important for primary healthcare professionals to provide the best possible support for people who are wanting to quit smoking.

 Selena Batt, Regional Support Manager (Screening Services)